 Find out more about the importance of each day of Navaratri and when the festival will occur in future years.

 The festival is celebrated all over India but in different ways.
-The most flamboyant and renowned Navaratri celebrations can be seen in western India, throughout the state of Gujarat and in Mumbai.
-In West Bengal, Navaratri and Dussehra are celebrated as Durga Puja.
+The most flamboyant and renowned Navaratri celebrations are in western India, throughout the state of Gujarat and in Mumbai.
+In West Bengal and Odisha, Navaratri is celebrated as Durga Puja.

-In western India, Navaratri is celebrated with nine nights of dancing.
+In western India, Navaratri features nine nights of dancing.
 The traditional dances of Gujarat, known as garba and dandiya raas, are performed in circles with dancers dressed up in colorful clothes.
 Small, decorated sticks called dandiyas are used in the dandiya raas.
 One of the best places to experience it is in Vadodara.

 In Mumbai, dancing takes over stadiums and clubs throughout the city.
 While some of it has retained a traditional flavor, the introduction of disco dandiya has given Mumbai's Navaratri celebrations a glamorous and modern twist.
 Nowadays, people unleash their dancing to a fusion of remixed beats and loud Hindi pop music.

-In south India (Tamil Nadu, Karnataka and Andhra Pradesh), Navaratri is known as Golu and is celebrated by the display of dolls.
-The dolls are symbolic of feminine power.
+In South India (Tamil Nadu, Karnataka, and Andhra Pradesh), Navaratri is widely known as Golu and is celebrated by the display of dolls/ figurines.
+The figurines are symbolic of feminine power.
 They're placed on uneven numbered steps (usually three, five, seven, nine or 11) that are set up with wooden planks and decorated.
 During the festival, women visit each other's homes to view the displays and exchange sweets.

-Over the course of the nine days, the Mother Goddess (Goddess Durga, who is an aspect of Goddess Pavarti) is worshiped in her own various forms -- Shailaputri, Brahmacharini, Chandraghanta, Kusumanda, Skandamata, Katyayani, Kalaratri, Maha Gauri, and Siddhidatri.
+Over the course of the nine days, the Mother Goddess is worshiped in her own various forms -- Shailaputri, Brahmacharini, Chandraghanta, Kusumanda, Skandamata, Katyayani, Kalaratri, Maha Gauri, and Siddhidatri.
 The rituals of worship take place in the mornings and are accompanied by fasting.
 Evenings are for feasting and dancing.
 Each day has a different ritual associated with it.
 In addition, predominantly in the states of Gujarat and Maharashtra, there's a custom of wearing different colors of dress on each day.

 In Gujarat, a clay pot (garba or womb) is brought home and decorated on the first day.
 It's regarded as the source of life on earth and a small diya (candle) is kept in it.
 Women dance around the pot.